ibrahimadlani/sponsors-club-backend/docs/feature-entitlements.md

 }
 ```

-Use this endpoint to power upgrade modals or billing callouts in the product.
+Integrate this endpoint into the onboarding flow or settings pages to pre-empt 403
+responses with proactive upgrade messaging.